 When you are under stress, immune system chemicals called inflammatory cytokines (which have names like IL-1 beta, IL-6 and TNF-alpha) are released.
 These “down regulate” (medical speak for decrease) the production of the key thyroid related hormones TSH, T3, and T4, make the thyroid less sensitive to TSH which stimulates the function of thyroid hormone production, and decreases the conversion of the inactive form of the thyroid hormone T4 to the active form, Free T 3.
 Acute stress can do this for days; chronic stress can make this a more regular state and in time, lead to thyroid suppression – or hypothyroidism.
 Chronic inflammation also makes the thyroid hormone receptors on your cells less sensitive to the active form of thyroid hormone, such that thyroid hormone can’t do its job.
 This is called thyroid hormone resistance.

 Remember how I also said that chronic stress diverts energy away from important functions like your gut and your reproductive hormones?
-These can also have an impact on your thyroid function.
+These can also have an impact on your thyroid function and your ability to heal your thyroid.

 When you are under stress, blood flow gets directed away from the lining of your gut, and also, the chemical environment of stress has a direct impact on your gut flora leading to overgrowth of the more harmful species at the expense of the good guys.
 Both of these gut changes can lead to a condition called leaky gut which makes you more susceptible to all manner of food triggers and harmful gut bug triggers from gluten to dairy to numerous other foods, and to developing a condition called “endotoxemia,” all of which in turn can lead to inflammation in your body significant enough to ultimately lead to autoimmune conditions.
 Cutting out food triggers as part of reducing the stress your body is under is an important part of healing the adrenal-thyroid connection.
 An elimination diet and 4R program can help you to identify food triggers, heal your gut lining, and improve your gut flora.